chrisjmccormick/chrisjmccormick.github.io/_posts/2024-04-23-colab-gpus-features-and-pricing.md

 * "flash_attention_2" - The original implementation by Dao.
 * "sdpa" - From PyTorch, selected by default

-If you try selelction "flash_attention_2" on the T4, you'll get an error.
+If you try selecting "flash_attention_2" on the T4, you'll get an error.
 But again, I don't think this matters--just stick with "sdpa" (the default).

+**FlashAttention 3 on the H100**

+The H100 (Hopper architecture) supports FlashAttention 3, the latest version, which takes advantage of Hopper-specific hardware features for even better performance.
+If you're lucky enough to land an H100 in Colab, you're getting the best attention implementation available.

 **Research Notes**